 Let us now turn to the indistinguishability parameter ε .
 While the circuit size measures the effort (basically, time) we need to put in to break the encryptions, the parameter ε essentially measures the luck of breaking it if we try to do so at random.
 After all, even the one-time pad can be broken with probability 2^{-m} , if we are lucky enough to guess the message that was encrypted.
-A good rule of thumb is that luck should be inversely proportional to time: If we can break an encryption with probability ε , then by repeating the attack independently k times the chances of breaking it becomes $1 - (1 - \varepsilon)^k \approx \varepsilon k$ (when k is much smaller than $1/\varepsilon$).
-So by doing k times the amount of work, we increase our probability of success by a factor of k.
+A good rule of thumb is that luck should be inversely proportional to time: If we can break an encryption with probability ε in time t, then we can break it with probability (say) 1/2 in time $O(t/\varepsilon)$ by repeating the experiment t times.

-Since we are aiming to beat an adversary whose complexity is larger than any polynomial, it makes sense to require that the chance of distinguishing the two encryptions is less than any inverse polynomial.3
+Since we are aiming to be at an adversary whose complexity is larger than any polynomial, it makes sense to require that the chance of distinguishing the two encryptions is less than any inverse polynomial.3